 To ensure patients are placed appropriately within health and care settings, COVID-19 testing is required.
+Rapid Diagnostic Tests (including POCT) or LFD tests may now be used in some health and care settings (see sector specific content below) to help determine any requirements for transmission based precautions and to support IPC risk assessments including patient placement, patient transfers, management of contacts and outbreak management.
+The use of rapid diagnostic tests (including Point of Care antigen, molecular and PCR platforms) described throughout this guidance is an option available to NHS Boards where they can be operationalised at a local level and have the ability to ease service pressures and patient flow.

-Rapid Diagnostic Testing (including POCT) or LFD testing may now be used in some health and care settings (see sector specific content below) to help determine any requirements for transmission based precautions and to support IPC risk assessments including patient placement, patient transfers, management of contacts and outbreak management.
-Various Rapid Diagnostic Testing (including POCT) or LFD kits have been approved for use within acute and community hospital settings to date and NHS Boards should seek to understand which Rapid Diagnostic Testing (including POCT) or LFD testing are available for use in their areas.
-Some Rapid Diagnostic Testing (including POCT) or LFD testing are of greater quality and these should be considered for use wherever possible and where the risk of COVID-19 transmission and resulting severe disease is greatest e.g admissions to high risk departments such as heam onc.
+Various Rapid Diagnostic Tests (including POCT) or LFD kits have been approved for use within acute and community hospital settings to date and NHS Boards should seek to understand which Rapid Diagnostic Tests (including POCT) or LFD tests are available for use in their areas.
+Some Rapid Diagnostic Tests are of greater quality and these should be considered for use wherever possible and where the risk of COVID-19 transmission and resulting severe disease is greatest e.g admissions to high risk departments such as heam onc.
 Rapid Diagnostic Testing (including POCT) or LFD testing should not be used as a standalone tool for risk assessment but in conjunction with symptom and clinical assessment.
 Rapid Diagnostic Testing (including POCT) or LFD testing alone must not be used for clinical diagnostic purposes.